nearform/graphql-hooks/README.md

 - `error`: Boolean - `true` if `fetchError` or `httpError` or `graphQLErrors` has been set
 - `data`: Object - the result of your GraphQL query
 - `refetch`: Function - useful when refetching the same query after a mutation; NOTE this presets `skipCache=true`
+- `fetchMore(options)`: Function - send the same query with updated options, useful for pagination.
+  - `options`: Object - options that will be merged into the `options` that were passed into `useQuery` (see above).
 - `cacheHit`: Boolean - `true` if the query result came from the cache, useful for debugging
 - `fetchError`: Object - Set if an error occured during the `fetch` call
 - `httpError`: Object - Set if an error response was returned from the server